smallmenu/json-user-agents/README.md

 * remove some too short(< 48 length)

-* remove some not begion with 'Mozilla'
+* remove some not begin with 'Mozilla'

 refer to: http://www.useragentstring.com/